DAO Maker Price Hits $0.86 on Exchanges (DAO)

-DAO Maker (DAO) traded 1.4% lower against the US dollar during the 1 day period ending at 11:00 AM E.T. on June 22nd.
-During the last week, DAO Maker has traded up 6.6% against the US dollar.
-DAO Maker has a total market cap of $143.98 million and $4.99 million worth of DAO Maker was traded on exchanges in the last 24 hours.
-One DAO Maker token can currently be purchased for approximately $0.86 or 0.00002895 BTC on popular cryptocurrency exchanges.
+DAO Maker (DAO) traded down 2.2% against the dollar during the 24 hour period ending at 17:00 PM ET on June 22nd.
+DAO Maker has a total market cap of $143.72 million and approximately $3.94 million worth of DAO Maker was traded on exchanges in the last day.
+One DAO Maker token can now be purchased for $0.86 or 0.00002864 BTC on major exchanges.
+In the last week, DAO Maker has traded 4.8% higher against the dollar.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.